CV vs Resume: Key Differences [+ Examples]

 - Additional resume details (awards, courses, resume publications, licenses and certifications, personal interests, etc.)

-So now you know how should a resume look, but before we move on, a technical thing that confuses many job seekers: How to type a resume?
-Although originally spelled “résumé” in French, in English both forms—”resume” and “résumé”—are correct.
+So now you know how a resume should look, but before we move on, a technical thing that confuses many job seekers: How to type a resume?
+Although originally spelled “résumé” in French, in English, both forms—”resume” and “résumé”—are correct.

 If you want to learn more about how to write a job-winning resume, switch over to: How to Make a Resume for a Job (Samples & a Writing Guide)

-Now, let’s analyze the differences between a resume and a CV in more detail:
+Let’s analyze the differences between a resume and a CV in more detail:

 - Length—it’s the primary and most obvious distinction between the two.
 A CV is longer—it might be two or three pages (in fact, there’s no page limit), depending on your experience, while a resume is typically one page long.